stephenslab/dsc-wiki/development/initial_thoughts_on_terminology_and_extraction.md

 ## Note to clarify the distinction between Parameters vs Pipeline variables:

 - Parameters: are parts of a module that determine how code should behave.
-They are not passed through the pipeline.
-So subsequent modules cannot access the parameters of a previous module.
+They are local to a module, and not passed through the pipeline.
+Thus subsequent modules in a pipeline cannot access the parameters of a previous module.
 (However, if necessary a module could output its parameters as an output variable to be passed through the pipeline).

 # Extracting information about a pipeline: